We ring the bell 2022 in India

 We Ring the Bell

-A worldwide initiative of the Liliane Foundation that runs in 20 countries to raise awareness for the right to education for children with disabilities.
+A worldwide initiative of the Liliane Fonds that runs in more than 20 countries to raise awareness for the right to education for children with disabilities.
+We Ring the Bell for Inclusive Play-Based Early Childhood Education (IPECE) for all children, including children with disabilities.

 Right to education for all children